a story from the heart and beyond

 6:00am – Got up.
 Today is Monday and it`s washing day for this month.

-Down back stairs into the kitchen, it`s dark and cold I could hear the wind howling outside, I could.
+Down back stairs into the kitchen, it`s dark and cold I could hear the wind blowing, and howling outside.

 our "daily girl", Molly from